To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 of living with ALS by providing information, resources, and referrals to many

-Our ALS Association
+Our nationwide network of ALS Association

 Certified Centers of Excellence provide state-of-the-art, multi-disciplinary